qupath/qupath-docs/docs/intro/formats.md

 To open CZI files that use JPEG-XR compression on **Windows**, you may also need to install the *Visual Studio 2015 C++ Redistributable* - see [here](https://www.openmicroscopy.org/site/support/bio-formats/formats/zeiss-czi.html) for more information.

+If you're using the [Apple silicon build](qupath-versions-for-mac), Bio-Formats can't read .czi files that use JPEG-XR compression.
+You'll either need to convert the images outside of QuPath, or switch to using the Intel build of QuPath for macOS.

 #### DICOM

 Bio-Formats 6.8.0 introduced support for DICOM whole slide images.
 This is available in QuPath from v0.4.0.

+OpenSlide 4.0 also added support for DICOM whole slide images.
+This is available in QuPath from v0.5.0.

 #### iSyntax (Philips)